emmaneugene/CS102-social-magnet/docs/design_considerations.md

 * Complicated transactions could be performed on the database itself, and the application can rely on the state of the database to be valid.

 Essentially, the database handles all data logic, and the client application serves a user-friendly view of the database state.

+##### Using a REST API

+Currently, all database logic has been further abstracted away behind a REST API, stored under `server/`.
+However, the usage of stored procedures made the transition to a server-side implementation of a database much easier.

+As the database was already handling most of the business logic, there was little restructuring of the application to be done.
+We simply moved all database access objects to the server, and created new API access objects, packaged under `com.g1t11.socialmagnet.data.rest`.
+Once feature parity was reached between the previous DAO implementations and the API access objects, usage of access objects could simply be substituted.

 ### Controllers